Your Well-Being Is in Good Hands

 Jameela describes herself as a 'feminist-in-progress'.
 As a sufferer of anorexia when she was younger, she campaigns vigorously against body shaming and over-sexualisation of women.
 (You can follow her 'body positive' I_Weigh campaign on Instagram).

-I offer therapy at my office in Regents Street, Central London W1 and via online video technology (Skype).
+I offer therapy online (video) via Zoom or Skype, or at my office in Regents Street, Central London W1 (UK)

 If you would like to learn more or book a session, please contact me: